How to Choose the Right Inverter for Load Shedding in South Africa

 | 5kVA Hybrid + 200Ah Lithium + 2kWp Solar | R55,000 - R85,000 |

-For a typical South African home running lights, TV, router and phone chargers, a 1kVA to 2kVA inverter is sufficient.
-If you also need to run a fridge, bump up to 3kVA–5kVA.
-Always add up the wattage of every device you want to run simultaneously and choose an inverter rated at least 20% above that figure.
+For a typical home running lights, TV, router and phone chargers, a 1kVA to 2kVA inverter is sufficient.
+Add a fridge and step up to 3kVA-5kVA.
+Always size at least 20% above your calculated total load to handle startup surges.

-Runtime depends entirely on your battery bank capacity and your load.
-A 100Ah 12V lead-acid battery powering a 200W load will last roughly 4–5 hours.
-Lithium batteries (same Ah) deliver closer to 6–7 hours because you can safely discharge them deeper.
+Runtime depends on battery bank capacity and your load.
+A 100Ah 12V lead-acid battery powering 200W will last roughly 4-5 hours.
+The same Ah in lithium delivers closer to 6-7 hours because you can safely discharge them deeper.